stacks-network/docs/docs/stacks-academy/btc-connection.md

 [Liquid](https://liquid.net/) is a federated network focused on unlocking more advanced financial capabilities with Bitcoin.
 Being federated, Liquid is not an open network, and thus not decentralized.

-The Liquid consensus mechanism is managed by 15 functonaries, who handle the transaction processing and validating.
+The Liquid consensus mechanism is managed by 15 functionaries, who handle the transaction processing and validating.
 Liquid also does not support general-purpose applications, but is solely focused on financial applications.

-This was a brief overview of these other Bitcoin projects, for anotehr perspective, Hiro wrote an [excellent post](https://www.hiro.so/blog/building-on-bitcoin-project-comparison) comparing Stacks with other Bitcoin projects.
+This was a brief overview of these other Bitcoin projects, for another perspective, Hiro wrote an [excellent post](https://www.hiro.so/blog/building-on-bitcoin-project-comparison) comparing Stacks with other Bitcoin projects.

 ## Why Does Stacks Need a Token?